 His best trait is what he can do with the ball in his hands.
 The Colorado receiver is so slippery, making him very difficult to tackle.
 He’s literally the D’Andre Swift of the wide receiver position.
 Shenault’s kind of elusiveness is hard to pass up on, period.
 Having such a complete game at a collegiate level with Steven Montez as his quarterback makes Shenault’s potential downright scary in the NFL.
 2019 2nd-rounder J.J.
 Arcega-Whiteside didn’t exactly have a great rookie season, so the Eagles are definitely counting on some kind of development from him in Year 2.

-However, if they don’t get the best version of Arcega-Whiteside in Year 2, Shenault’s the kind of receiver who can complement Zach Ertz and Miles Sanders by carrying Philly’s receiving core.
+However, if they don’t get the best version of Arcega-Whiteside in Year 2, Shenault’s the kind of receiver who can complement Zach Ertz and Miles Sanders by carrying Philly’s receiving core (see depth chart here).
 This is the guy who’s going to get double-teamed if there’s no other receiver to key in on because he’s the only viable passing threat outside of Ertz and Sanders.
 The fact that Carson Wentz carried the Eagles to the playoffs in 2019 without a competent WR1 is stunning, and with the free-agent acquisitions this team has made, Shenault would be the cherry on top.
 If this is indeed the pick, don’t sleep on the Eagles.

 22. Minnesota Vikings- Justin Jefferson, WR, LSU